Bhutan: Unique Experiences in the Happiest Country

 Enjoying a meal in a richer family

 Normal Bhutanese family shows a peaceful life

-If you are an energetic traveler, we would recommend you to try the cycling experience we did during this trip.
+If you are an energetic traveler, we would recommend you try the cycling experience we did during this trip.
 It's scenic but not very strenuous, which we had our private car and driver driven the bikes and us from Thimphu up to the Dochula Pass, and then we started paddling along the road to Punakha.
-The trip was a downhill cycling, so it didn't leave us being out of breath, while at the same time we kept soaking up the breathtaking scenery of the countryside and stopped to take some wonderful pictures from time to time.
+The trip was downhill cycling, so it didn't leave us being out of breath, while at the same time we kept soaking up the breathtaking scenery of the countryside and stopped to take some wonderful pictures from time to time.
 After cycling for some time, Don and I were feeling a little thirsty, so we turned to our car that had kept accompanying us along the way for a coffee break, which made us feel very easy and we didn't need to worry about being helpless if anything went wrong during the trip.

 Preparing for the cycling

 Corporate social responsibility